MPA/JD Dual Degree

 This course will explore complex issues in public and non-profit human resource management (HRM) by examining policies and practices that support and enhance the value and contribution of individuals in these organizations.

 Students explore small groups and organization operations, practices, behaviors, and structures.
 They develop techniques for maximizing efficiency and/or effectiveness; evaluation analysis; concepts and applications of Classicists; leadership; organizational development, and result-oriented management; as well as elements of reorganization, innovation and change.

 Spring Semester (15 credits)

 Leadership is a critical ingredient of successful communities and organizations.
-This course develops a diagnostic framework as well as strategies and tactics to mobilized adaptive work, engage multiple government, no-profit, and business stakeholders, and build awareness and momentum for actions at all levels of government and community and in one's organization.
+This course develops a diagnostic framework as well as strategies and tactics to mobilize adaptive work; engage multiple government, non-profit, and business stakeholders; and build awareness and momentum for actions at all levels of government and community organizations.
 It introduces the catalytic model of leadership and applies it to the ethical handling of societal and organizational problems.
 Students' leadership competencies are reviewed and improved.
-This course is designed for people from diverse backgrounds with varied experienced in the leadership role.
+This course is designed for people from diverse backgrounds with various experience in leadership roles.

 Restricted to students that have completed 30 credits.